 - Gently press the air out of the dough and transfer it to a greased 8” x 4” bread pan.
 Optional—press some rolled oats on top of your dough so it looks pretty after baking.

 - Cover your bread pan with a damp tea towel and put it in a warm place to rise until doubled (about 1 hour).
-During this rise, preheat the oven to 350 degress F.
+During this rise, preheat the oven to 350 degrees F.

 - Once dough has doubled in size, bake at 350 degrees F for 25-30 minutes until bread is lightly browned and makes a hollow sound when hit with a wooden spoon.